peterlacko/gooddata-ui/docs/result_specification.md

             ],
             // second item (measureGroup)
             [
-                // elements of measureGroup = names of the measures.
-In this case just one.
+                // elements of measureGroup = the names of the measures.
+In this case, it is just one name.
                 { measureHeaderItem: { name: "Revenue", ... } }
             ]
         ]